Jumpaku/BackupDocker/README.md

 ## Introduction

 * It synchronizes the files to be backed up with your nextcloud server.
-* It can prepare backup files by executing the specified script.
+* It can prepare the files to be backed up by executing the specified script.
 * It repeats these processes with cron.

 ## Volumes